-Located about 3 hours – or 130 miles east from the San Francisco Bay Area – en route to Yosemite National Park, Hornitos serves as a portal to California’s raucous Gold Rush past.
-History may be its ace in the hole, but a visit to this now peaceful enclave reveals a range of things to do from picnicking in the park to cycling its rolling backroads to paying homage at the annual Dia De Los Muertos celebration.
+Hornitos serves as a portal to California’s raucous Gold Rush past.
+Yet, while history may be its ace in the hole, a visit to this now peaceful enclave also reveals a range of things to do from picnicking in the park to cycling its rolling backroads to paying homage at the annual Dia De Los Muertos celebration.
 Here are just a few recommendations on how to make contact with the rough & tumble spirit of Hornitos.

 Hornitos figures prominently in the life of legendary Joaquin Murrieta, who may have inspired the characters of Zorro and Batman.Charles Christian Nash painted this depiction of the legend in 1868.

 First, some Hornitos, California history.
 Hornitos was a rollicking Mexican village that sprang up in 1850 a few miles from the newly rich gold diggings of Quartzburg.
 Situated on Burns Creek, ”Hornitos” means “little ovens” in Spanish and was named for the above-ground rock and adobe graves of Mexican settlers found in the area.

 The town quickly grew to a population of more than 10,000 in the 1850s and gained a reputation for saloons, dancehalls and frontier justice.
 It was here that the legend of Joaquin Murrieta galloped into the consciousness of America.
 With the details of his life much-debated, it was purported that Murrieta saw his wife killed by a gang of these newcomers and thus ensued a life of banditry and revenge.
 Newspapers documented his exploits, attributing all sorts of criminal acts, while others saw him as a righteous vigilante (and the inspiration for future stories such as Batman and Zorro).